Written by on . Last updated March 13th, 2025.

 Most destructive tsunami's are caused by shallow earthquakes with a depth between 0 and 100km under the surface of the earth.
 Deeper tsunami's are unlikely to displace to ocean floor.

-This earthquake appears to have struck on land far from any coast.
+This Earthquake This earthquake appears to have struck on land near a coastal area (20 km from the sea).
+Not this earthquake.

 This earthquake had a magnitude of 6.2.
 Earthquakes of this strength are unlikely to trigger a tsunami.